-Roberts also writes guests posts for their websites which provides the other real estate agents with content and helps build the authority of both sites by creating backlinks.
+Roberts also writes guest posts for their websites which provides the other real estate agents with content and helps build the authority of both sites by creating backlinks.

 It’s a lot of work for Roberts, creating all the content takes time.
 But, it’s worth it.
 “I’m giving away a lot of value but like anything when you give a lot you gain a lot. when I need help with a transaction I can call someone and I know they’re going to pick up,” said Roberts.